Deebo Samuel Player Prop Bets for NFL Week 11 | San Francisco vs. Jacksonville 11/21/2021

 Matchup vs. Jacksonville

-- The 274.8 yards per game the Jaguars are allowing through the air makes them the NFL's 24th-ranked pass defense.
+- The 274.8 yards per game the Jaguars are giving up through the air makes them the NFL's 24th-ranked pass defense.

-- The Jaguars have given up 11 touchdowns through the air (1.2 per game).
-They are second in the league in that category.
+- At 1.2 passing TDs conceded per game, the Jaguars defense is ranked second in the league.

 Recent Performances

-- Samuel put together a 97-yard performance against the Rams last week on five catches (19.4 yards per catch) while being targeted five times and scoring one touchdown.
+- In last week's outing against the Rams, Samuel was targeted five times, picking up 97 yards on five receptions (averaging 19.4 yards per grab) while scoring one touchdown.

-- During his last three games, Samuel has totaled 331 yards on 16 catches with one touchdown, averaging 110.3 yards per game on 23 targets.
+- Over his last three games, Samuel has 16 catches (on 23 targets) for 331 yards and one touchdown, averaging 110.3 yards per game.

 Samuel's San Francisco Teammates